 - The standard VAT rate is 19%, but there is a reduced rate of 8% and 5%.
 There are also some services and goods to which a zero VAT rate is applied.
 The minimum annual turnover that a company must reach in order to be mandatory to register for VAT is 15.600 EUR (or 10251 EUR for acquisition of EU goods).

-Whenever you need legal services in other European countries, such as company formation in Bulgaria or opening firms in Malta or setting up companies in Belarus please contact our partners in these country and they will provide you with the best legal advice and personalized consultancy.
+Whenever you need legal services in other European countries, such as company formation in Bulgaria, opening firms in Malta or setting up companies in Belarus please contact our partners in these country and they will provide you with the best legal advice and personalized consultancy.
 We also have partners in numerous Asian jurisdictions, such as Uzbekistan or Japan, so if you want to start a company in an Asian jurisdiction we can put you in contact with our affiliates.